elastic/kibana/rfcs/text/0010_service_status.md

 This should be taught using the same channels we've leveraged for other Kibana Platform APIs: API documentation, additions to the [Migration Guide](../../src/core/MIGRATION.md) and [Migration Examples](../../src/core/MIGRATION_EXMAPLES.md).

 # Unresolved questions

-1. Are the default behaviors too prescriptive?
-Do we know of many plugins whose status would not fall in line with these behaviors?
-2. Should we provide a status for every core service or only the services that we expect to have a status?
-3. Should the `meta` field be more structured?
-4. Should the hierarchy of the plugins be expressed in the response from the status API and/or UI of the status page?